 Most importantly, they establish timelines and budget expectations.
 It’s also helpful to list out any dependencies that may exist — for example, if you need an existing database integrated into the new website.

-Make sure all stakeholders are involved in the document’s creation.
+All stakeholders contribute to the document’s creation.
 This includes individuals within the company who will use the software or website.

 What Are The Objectives Of BRDs?